MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/disable-local-auth.md

 # [ARM Template](#tab/armtemplate)

+- An existing Azure Key Vault instance.
-The ARM template example in this article requires an existing Azure Storage Account and Azure Key Vault resource.
+- The Azure Resource Manager ID for both the Azure Storage Account and Azure Key Vault to be used with the hub.

 ---